PaddlePaddle/PaddleSeg/contrib/CityscapesSOTA/README.md

 * PaddlePaddle >= 2.0.0rc1
 * Python >= 3.6+

 Highly recommend you install the GPU version of PaddlePaddle, due to large overhead of segmentation models, otherwise it could be out of memory while running the models.
-For more detailed installation tutorials, please refer to the official website of [PaddlePaddle](https://www.paddlepaddle.org.cn/documentation/docs/zh/2.0-beta/install/index_cn.html)。
+For more detailed installation tutorials, please refer to the official website of [PaddlePaddle](https://www.paddlepaddle.org.cn/install/quick?docurl=/documentation/docs/zh/2.0/install/)。

 #### step 2.
 Install PaddleSeg

+You should use *API Calling* method to install PaddleSeg for flexible development.

 ```shell
 pip install paddleseg